Mizoram to close schools for students of class 8 and below following spike in COVID-19 cases | Education

-Mizoram will close down schools for students of class eight and below following a spike in COVID-19 cases due to the second wave of the virus in the state, a new guideline issued by the state government which came into effect on Saturday said.
+Mizoram will close down schools for students of class eight and below following a spike in COVID-19 cases in the state, a new guideline issued by the state government which came into effect on Saturday said.

 Schools for students of classes five to eight were reopened on March 1 and for classes three and four on April 1.

-Public interview for ministers has been suspended, for the time being, the guideline issued on Friday night said.
+Interview of ministers has been suspended for the time being, the guideline issued on Friday night said.

 The state government has also banned night church services and extended the duration of the existing night curfew in the state capital town of Aizawl and the district headquarters in view of the second COVID-19 wave, it said.